-The Client for Open Enterprise Server software extends the capabilities of Windows desktops by providing access to NetWare and Open Enterprise Servers (OES).
+The Client for Open Enterprise Server software extends the capabilities of Windows desktops by providing access to Open Enterprise Servers (OES).
 Once installed on workstations, clients enable users to enjoy the full range of OES services such as authentication via eDirectory, network browsing and service resolution, and secure and reliable file system access; all delivered through industry-standard protocols.
 The Client supports Micro Focus’s traditional NCP protocol.

 Suggested for you are based on app category, product compatibility, popularity, rating and newness.
 Some apps may not show based on entitlements.
 Learn more about entitlements.